 Michael Yelnosky is a founding member of the RWU Law faculty.
 He served as Associate Dean for Academic Affairs for four years, and he was named Distinguished Service Professor in 2011.
-He served as Dean of Roger Williams University School of Law from 2014-2020.
-He has also taught as a visitor at Seton Hall University School of Law, Chicago-Kent College of Law/IIT, and Villanova University School of Law.
+He served as Dean of Roger Williams University School of Law from 2014 to 2020.
+He has also taught as a visiting professor at Seton Hall University School of Law, Chicago-Kent College of Law/IIT, and Villanova University School of Law.

 Professor Yelnosky is an expert in employment and labor law, and much of his scholarship explores alternatives or adjuncts to traditional enforcement of employment discrimination laws.
 Another focus of his scholarship is judicial selection.
 He has written several articles and hosted a major symposium about Rhode Island’s merit selection system, and the major findings of his research into the role of the ABA in the federal judicial selection process were summarized in a Washington Post op-ed he wrote in 2013.
 He is regularly quoted in the local and national media on these and other topics, and he has published several op-ed pieces in the Providence Journal.

 Before becoming dean, Yelnosky regularly taught Civil Procedure, Employment Law, Labor Law, and Employment Discrimination.
 He also collaborated with colleagues to teach Advanced Appellate Advocacy and with the Honorable William E. Smith, Chief Judge of the United States District Court for the District of Rhode Island, to teach Judicial Behavior and Social Change Litigation.
 Since becoming dean, he has directed the Judicial Clinical Externship Program, and he designed and teaches Introduction to the Study of Law for students in the Master of Studies in Law Program.